idleberg/sublime-nsis/README.md

 # NSIS Completions for Sublime Text

-[Sublime Text](http://www.sublimetext.com/) completions for Nullsoft Scriptable Install System ([NSIS](http://nsis.sourceforge.net)) supporting commands, macros and plugins that come bundled with NSIS v2.46.
+[Sublime Text](http://www.sublimetext.com/) completions for Nullsoft Scriptable Install System ([NSIS](http://nsis.sourceforge.net)) supporting commands, macros and plugins that are bundled with NSIS v2.46.

 Also included in this package are snippets for scaffolding different types of empty scripts.